View Source

 Exams, Assignments and Grading

 Assignments will be given regularly.
 There will be a midterm exam and a final.
-The final exam will be cumulative (the final is scheduled for ).
-Periodic quizzes, including one-on-one quizzes may also be given.
+The final exam will be cumulative.
+Periodic quizzes will be given.
+All exams and quizzes are closed book and monitored in-person.
 The grade distribution will be roughly 60% exams and quizes and 40% attendence, programming assignments and other homeworks.
 Grading will be curved but the exact curve can be modified by the instructor.
 Students are required to keep copies of all programming assignments throughout the semester.
 When working in a group, all group members must possess current versions of the assignment.

 Final Note: The contents of this syllabus may be modified depending on the progress of the course.